A new year heralds before us another year of new releases, here are some of the albums we are looking forward to most over the next twelve months.

 Hailing from Minneapolis Lizzo’s ‘Boys’ was a hip-swinging, self-empowered summer anthem that celebrating all of the masculine forms on the gender spectrum last year.
-Now she returns with floor filling ‘Juice’ that’s playful disco of ‘Juice’ marrying ’70s funk with playful couplets and interspersed with exultant soul refrains. and with hopes of a third album this year, the rapper cum soul queen Lizzo is an artist primed to fill 2019 with her indelible brand of fierce genre surfing beats and breakdowns.
+Now she returns with floor filling ‘Juice’ that’s playful disco marries ’70s funk with playful couplets and interspersed with exultant soul refrains.
+With hopes of a third album this year, the rapper cum soul queen Lizzo is an artist primed to fill 2019 with her indelible brand of fierce genre surfing beats and body positive breakdowns.
 2019 Lizzo is crowned.
 (Bill Cummings)

 Hatchie – (to be confirmed)